novelist, writer about town, opinionator, literary journalist, university professor

 Deep Down Dark was adapted into the film The 33, starring Antonio Banderas.

-His short fiction has appeared in Best American Short Stories, L.A.
+His short fiction has appeared in Best American Short Stories (2016 and 2022, forthcoming), L.A.
 Noir, Zyzzyva and Slate.